 Senate Constitutional Amendment 4 (Stats.
 2009, ch.
 2) was filed with the Secretary of State on February 19, 2009, and put before the voters as Proposition 14 at the June 8, 2010 Statewide Primary Election.
 Government Code section 17556(f) provides that the Commission "shall not find" costs mandated by the state if a statute or executive order "imposes duties that are necessary to implement, or are expressly included in, a ballot measure approved by the voters in a statewide or local election."
-Here, Proposition 14 was adopted exactly as written in Statutes 2009, chapter 2 (SCA 4).
-Therefore, all requirements of SCA 4 are expressly included in a ballot measure approved by the voters in a statewide election, and the Commission shall not find costs mandated by the state, within the meaning of article XIII B, section 6, pursuant to Government Code section 17556(f).
+Here, Proposition 14 was adopted exactly as written in Statutes 2009, chapter 2.
+Therefore, all requirements of Statutes 2009, chapter 2 are expressly included in a ballot measure approved by the voters in a statewide election, and the Commission shall not find costs mandated by the state, within the meaning of article XIII B, section 6, pursuant to Government Code section 17556(f).

-Based on the foregoing, staff finds that Statutes 2009, chapter 2 (SCA 4) does not result in a reimbursable state-mandated program and is denied.
+Based on the foregoing, staff finds that Statutes 2009, chapter 2 does not result in a reimbursable state-mandated program and is denied.

-- B. Many of the code sections, as amended by the test claim statutes, and the executive orders pled do not require counties to perform any new activities. - 1.
-Elections Code section 13, as amended by Statutes 2009, chapter 1 and Statutes 2012, chapter 3.
+- B. Many of the code sections, as amended by the test claim statutes, and the executive orders pled, do not impose any new state-mandated activities on local government. - 1.
+Elections Code section 13, as amended by Statutes 2009, chapter 1, does not impose any new state-mandated activities on local government.